Preston Academy: The academy revived: Civil War and aftermath

 Tuition per each twenty-week term was $5.00 for the Primary department, $7.50 for the Junior department, $10.00 for the Senior division of English, $15.00 for the Senior division of Classical and Mathematics, $10.00 for French, Spanish, German, and Italian, $10.00 for instruction in piano or melodeon, and $5.00 for vocal music lessons.

 The Academy was governed by a Board of Trustees, a Board of Managers, and the Principal, the title now given to the head of the school.

 In addition to providing each student with a progress and attendance report, the principal provided supplies for the teachers hired, disciplined erring students, and opened school each morning by reading a portion of scripture and by prayer, also closing school each afternoon with prayer.

 The Academy adopted a student merit/demerit system to enforce discipline similar to the one used by the U.S. Military Academy at West Point.
 Thus, a student's censure could possibly lead to expulsion.
 However, the corporal punishment used in the "Old Field" schools was not employed.

 By August 1867, negotiations between the Preston County Board of Education and the Academy's Board of Trustees began, with an eye towards the Board taking over the private Academy and developing a free school there.
-That new free school opened in October 1, 1867.
+That new free school opened on October 1, 1867.
 Professor Garvey was retained as a teacher in the free school system.

 Fortunately for the students attending the Academy, the new free school curriculum mirrored that which the Academy had developed over the years, with its twin emphasis on classical and modern education.
 For a rural county to continue to have a broad, high-quality curriculum was rare in the last half of the 19th century.